davicesp/appinventor/README.md

     $ cd appinventor-sources
     $ git remote add upstream https://github.com/mit-cml/appinventor-sources.git

-Finally, you will also have to make sure that you are ignoring files that need ignoring:

-    $ cp sample-.gitignore .gitignore

 ### Checkout dependencies
 App Inventor uses Blockly, the web-based visual programming editor from Google, as a core part of its editor.
 Blockly core is made available to App Inventor as a git submodule.
 The first time after forking or cloning the repository, you will need to perform the following commands: